affan-habib/waste-skip-ui-redesign/README.md

 3.  **Component Development:** Developed reusable React components for the skip options, stepper, and other UI elements.
 4.  **Responsiveness:** Implemented a responsive layout using Tailwind CSS to ensure the page displays correctly on different screen sizes.
 5.  **API Integration:** Integrated with the WeWantWaste API to fetch skip data dynamically.
+6.  **Testing:** Implemented unit tests using Jest and @testing-library/react.
-6.  **Deployment:** Deployed the application to Vercel for easy access and testing.
+7.  **Deployment:** Deployed the application to Vercel for easy access and testing.

 ## Folder Structure